Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 ### Merging intensities_calories and hourly_steps datasets

-The number of unique users (id) in dataset ‘hourly_steps’ corresponds to that of dataset ‘intensities_calories’, therefore I will perform a full join in other to merge both datasets into 1 and store in it a new data frame.
+The number of unique users (id) in the dataset ‘hourly_steps’ corresponds to that of dataset ‘intensities_calories’, therefore I performed a full join to merge both datasets into one and stored it in a new dataframe.

 ``` r
 intensities_calories_steps <- merge(intensities_calories, hourly_steps,